Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Introduction

-Our method of proof of the Theorem \ref{Main} also fits well for the above $L$-function.
-Hence we also obtain the following result: \begin{theorem} Let $f$ be a holomorphic cusp form with weight $k$ or Hecke-Maass cusp form corresponding to the Laplacian eigenvalue $1/4+k^2$ with $k \geq 1$ for $SL(2,\mathbb{Z})$.
-Then for $\epsilon >0$, we have
+Our method also fits for the above $L$-functions as well.
+Hence we also obtain the following result: \begin{theorem} Let $f$ be a holomorphic cusp form with weight $k$ or Hecke-Maass cusp form corresponding to the Laplacian eigenvalue $1/4+k^2$, $k \geq 1$, for $\mathrm{SL(2,\mathbb{Z})}$.
+Then, for $\epsilon >0$, we have

 \end{theorem}